 Her award-winning feature documentary, Do You Dream in Color?, looks at the injustices in the education system for students who are blind.
 It screened and won awards at festivals across the nation and screened at the Metropolitan Museum of Art in NYC.
 In 2017, it was selected to be part of a national screening series to empower disabled teenagers presented by the National Federation of the Blind.

 In 2019, The North Face launched the Move Mountains Filmmakers Grant dedicated to elevating women-led film, Abby was one of four grantees, whose short, Shepherd’s Song, premiered at the Mountainfilm Festival.

 Abby got her start producing the Emmy award-winning series, True Life for MTV and since then has directed, produced, and edited documentaries for: Ron Howard/Imagine Ent., Sundance Channel, Zac Efron/MTV, Food Network, Travel Channel, Netflix, & National Geographic.
 In 2013, Abby was the recipient of the activist filmmaker grant at the annual NYWIFT Muse awards and in 2016 she was chosen to speak along with Jane Fonda, Chelsea Handler, Jenji Kohan and others representing the Women of Netflix.

 Her commercial and branded work includes projects for Amazon Prime, Bosch, Chobani, Disney, Google, LinkedIn, Magnifique, Starbucks, and The Wounded Warrior Project.

-Abby lives on a regenerative farm in rural Virginia – Another Perfect Day.
-She is dedicated to showcasing the power of how this type of farming can transform our soil, environment, and planet.
+Dedicated to showcasing the power of how regenerative farming can transform our soil, environment, and planet, Abby lives on a farm in rural Virginia – Another Perfect Day.
 Abby is an activist and continues to explore how women are transforming filmmaking, farming, and food.